MUPID

 It had a Zilog Z80 microprocessor and came with BASIC as operating system, 128 KB of RAM, a V.24 1200/75 baud modem, audio input/output for tape recorder, a parallel printer interface and an optional external floppy drive unit.
 At the time it excelled in having advanced color graphic capabilities.

-There were several model variations: MUPID C2D (square case with separate keyboard); MUPID C2D2 (compact case labelled "Komfort MUPID") and MUPID C2A2 (Austrian "Konfort MUPID").
+There were several model variations: the MUPID C2D (square case with separate keyboard) and MUPID C2D2 were available in Germany, the MUPID C2A2 or "Komfort MUPID" (later models) were available in Austria.

 The Mupid was also sold under other brands, as the Grundig PTC 100 (C2D2 variation in a different color) and the Siemens T3110 (C2D variation).